wagiminator/MCU-Templates/CH32V203/readme.md

 Use one of the following commands inside the 'template' folder to compile/upload:

 ```
-make all       compile and build <firmware>.elf/.bin/.hex/.asm"
+make all       compile and build <firmware>.elf/.bin/.hex/.asm
-make hex       compile and build <firmware>.hex"
+make hex       compile and build <firmware>.hex
-make asm       compile and disassemble to <firmware>.asm"
+make asm       compile and disassemble to <firmware>.asm
-make bin       compile and build <firmware>.bin"
+make bin       compile and build <firmware>.bin
-make flash     compile and upload to MCU"
+make flash     compile and upload to MCU
-make clean     remove all build files"
+make clean     remove all build files
 ```

 # License